EPCCed/archer2-intro-ds-and-ml/README.md

 ## Licence
 The majority of these course materials are made available under a CC-BY-SA licence, including all of the slides and the Day 1 practicals.
 Day 2 Practicals are &copy; 2022-2024, University of Edinburgh, All Rights Reserved.
 (At the present time, permission is being sought to release these under CC).

 Please note that slides contain some images produced by others.
-Use of these images in the context of this course is considered to be fair use.
+Use of these images in the context of this course is considered to be fair dealing in an educational context.
 Please seek permission of the original copyright holders (via the references provided) before using images in other contexts.

 ## This Course
 This course will introduce Data Science and Machine Learning and discuss how they are related.
 After a short introduction to Data Science in more general terms, the course will focus more specifically on Machine Learning.